 3. Roles and responsibilities

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
-This policy applies to all staff, volunteers, visitors and governors in our academy and is consistent with the procedures of the Witham St Hughs Academy Safeguarding Children Partnership.
+This policy applies to all staff, volunteers, visitors and governors in our academy and is consistent with the procedures of the Lincolnshire Safeguarding Children Partnership.
 Our policy and procedures also apply to extended school and off-site activities.

 We understand that we play a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing children for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our: